neo-technology/neo4j-google-k8s-marketplace/user-guide/USER-GUIDE.md

 For many users and use cases, careful planning on initial database sizing is preferable to later attempts to rapidly scale the cluster.

 When adding new nodes to a neo4j cluster, upon the node joining the cluster, it will need to replicate the existing data from the other nodes in the cluster.
 As a result, this can create a temporary higher load on the remaining nodes as they replicate data to the new member.
 In the case of very large databases, this can cause temporary unavailability under heavy loads.
+We recommend that when setting up a scalable instance of Neo4j, you configure pods to restore from a recent backup set before starting.
+Instructions on how to restore are provided in this repo.
+In this way, new pods are mostly caught up before entering the cluster, and the "catch-up" process is minimal both in terms of time spent and load placed on the rest of the cluster.

 Because of the data intensive nature of any database, careful planning before scaling is highly recommended.
 Storage allocation for each new node is also needed; as a result, when scaling the database, the kubernetes cluster will create new persistent volume claims and GCE volumes.

+Because Neo4j's configuration is different in single-node mode (dbms.mode=SINGLE) you should not scale a deployment if it was initially set to 1 coreServer.
+This will result in multiple independent databases, not one cluster.

 ### Execution
 Neo4j on GKE consists of two StatefulSets in Kubernetes, one for core nodes, and one for replicas.
 In configuration, even if you chose zero replicas, you will see a StatefulSet with zero members.